bsn-si/IPEHR-gateway/progress/Milestone_1/1_Storage/README.md

 ## Document storage

-When new documents are created, they are saved in the IPEHR system as separate files.
+When you create new documents, they are saved in the IPEHR system as separate files in encrypted form.
 To store documents containing medical data, a repository with the following characteristics is required:

 - fault tolerance